Local Infrastructure Contributions

 Voluntary Planning Agreements

-Section 93F in the Environmental Planning and Assessment Act 1979 states that a voluntary planning agreement (VPA) is an agreement entered into by an planning authority (such as Port Stephens Council) and a developer.
-Under the agreement a developer agrees to provide or fund:
+A voluntary planning agreement (VPA) is an agreement entered into by a planning authority (like Port Stephens Council) and a developer, as outlined in Section 7.4 of the Environmental Planning and Assessment Act 1979.
+Under the agreement, a developer agrees to provide or fund: